Franciskid/jellyfin-plugin-ai-search/README.md

 | Extra perks | Nothing to install beyond the plugin | Query history, usage accounting, an index shared with other tools |
 | Pick it if... | You want this working in ten minutes | You already run such a platform |

-**Most people want Direct mode.** Platform mode exists because I run a small self-hosted AI platform at home that already indexes my library and tracks usage, and I wanted the plugin to go through it.
+**You'll want Direct mode.**  Platform mode exists because I run a small self-hosted AI platform at home that already indexes my library, tracks my usage and other people using my jellyfin, and I wanted the plugin to go through it.
 If you don't have anything like that, Direct mode is the one for you.

 ## The semantic index